LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

-Unit test are targeted as a single unit of code: the test class will have the same name of the component under test, followed by the `Test` suffix and will be placed in the same package, within the `androidUnitTest` source set.
+Unit test are targeted as a single unit of code: the test class will have the same name of the component under test, followed by the `Test` suffix and will be placed in the same package, within the `androidHostTest` source set.
 The tests will be platform specific for now, since multi-platform tests under the `commonTest` set require some additional setup and a considerable amount of extra effort.